Study Abroad: Tips & Updates

 Location: Via Zamboni, 33, 40126 Bologna BO, Italy

-The University of Bologna (Alma Mater Studiorum) has operated continuously since 1088, making it the world's oldest degree-granting university.
+The University of Bologna (Alma Mater Studiorum) has operated continuously since 1088, making it the oldest degree-granting university in the world.
 Founded by students for students, it created the modern degree system.
 Today, it remains a leading public research university with 90,000+ students across multiple campuses.

 Notable Alumni from the University of Bologna